Skip to Main Content

 EBSCOhost research databases

-Portal of full text and/or bibliographic EBSCOhost databases (Monash University Library current subscriptions are displayed).
+Portal to full text and/or bibliographic EBSCOhost databases (Monash University Library current subscriptions are displayed).
 Databases are sourced from leading information providers, and subject coverage is multi-disciplinary.

 EconLit, from the American Economic Association, is a pre-eminent source of references to economic literature with citations and abstracts from a variety of journal literature beginning in 1886.
 EconLit uses the JEL (Journal of Economic Literature) classification system and controlled vocabulary of keywords to index journal articles, books, collective volume articles, dissertations, working papers and full-text book reviews.
 Monthly updates.